-- Restorative Policing The Restorative Policing Program helps chronically homeless individuals achieve self-sufficiency.
-The program works with clients to place them in detox, housing, or work programs, and is staffed by sworn officers and Restorative Outreach Specialists. - City Net City Net, is a nonprofit street outreach and housing services provider that is currently under contract with the City to provide case management services citywide to help secure safe, supportive housing for vulnerable homeless individuals. - Noah's Anchorage Street Outreach This program serves young people, ages 12-24, by providing outreach to youth on the streets on a regular basis.
-Services are aimed specifically at marginalized youth populations that are not seeking services through other community-based organizations. - New Beginnings Safe Parking The Safe Parking Program provides overnight safe parking and case management assistance to individuals and families who live in their vehicles.
-This program provides weekly street outreach with community volunteers to reach out to newly homeless and connect them with services. - People Assisting the Homeless (PATH) PATH Santa Barbara is an interim housing program designed for people experiencing homelessness to help stabilize and work towards permanent housing goals.
-PATH will outreach to persons living on the streets during inclement weather to promote their services and interim housing opportunities.
+- Co-Response Officer In January 2021, the SBPD added a Co-Response Officer position.
+This Officer is trained in responding to and helping people in crisis.
+The department's Co-Response Officer is partnered with a licensed mental health clinician.
+Together, the team has responded to approximately 600 calls involving people in crisis.
+Many of these calls involve persons experiencing homelessness, who often suffer from mental health issues and/or drug or alcohol addiction.
+Additionally, the Co-Response Officer works to reunite persons living on the street with family, and connect them with assistance programs or work opportunities.
+Over the last year, the SBPD has successfully reunified 63 people. - City Net City Net, is a nonprofit street outreach and housing services provider that is currently under contract with the City to provide case management services citywide to help secure safe, supportive housing for vulnerable homeless individuals. - Noah's Anchorage Street Outreach This program serves young people, ages 12-24, by providing outreach to youth on the streets on a regular basis.
+Services are aimed specifically at marginalized youth populations that are not seeking services through other community-based organizations. - New Beginnings Safe Parking The Safe Parking Program provides safe parking and case management assistance to individuals and families who live in their vehicles.
+This program provides weekly street outreach with community volunteers to reach out to newly homeless and connect them with services.

-• Freedom Warming Centers - Volunteer outreach teams are notified of weather related warming center activations to notify homeless individuals.
+- People Assisting the Homeless (PATH) PATH Santa Barbara is an interim housing program designed for people experiencing homelessness to help stabilize and work towards permanent housing goals.
+PATH will outreach to persons living on the streets during inclement weather to promote their services and interim housing opportunities. - Freedom Warming Centers Volunteer outreach teams are notified of weather related warming center activations to notify homeless individuals of available safe sleeping locations.

-In addition, as a member of the Santa Barbara/Santa Maria Continuum of Care (CoC), the City has actively helped implement the County's Coordinated Entry System (CES) operated by Home for Good to standardize the process by which people experiencing homelessness access housing and homeless services.
+In addition, as a member of the Santa Barbara/Santa Maria Continuum of Care (CoC), the City has actively helped implement the County's Coordinated Entry System (CES) to standardize the process by which people experiencing homelessness access housing and homeless services.